Antony-gitau/physionet-challenge-2024-dsail/README.md

         user@computer:~/example$ git clone https://github.com/physionetchallenges/python-example-2024.git

+4. Choose the Dockerfile for a GPU-attached or CPU-only machine: (a) If you have a GPU, then you can build a Docker image that supports faster comoputation by renaming `Dockerfile_gpu` to `Dockerfile`. (b).
+Alternatively, if you do not have a GPU, then you can build a Docker image that supports your machine by renaming `Dockerfile_cpu` to `Dockerfile`.

-4. Build a Docker image and run the example code in your terminal.
+5. Build a Docker image and run the example code in your terminal.

         user@computer:~/example$ ls
         model  python-example-2024  test_data  test_outputs  training_data